Brooklyn Park, South Australia: Public institutions

 The South Australian Orchidaceous Society meets in Brooklyn Park.

 The Brooklyn Park Probus Club meets monthly.

 The German Club, owned by the South Australian German Association (which was established in 1886) moved to Brooklyn Park after selling its premises in Flinders Street in 2019.
 The Governor of South Australia opened the first Brooklyn Park Schutzenfest there on 19 April 2021.
-The club joins a growing number of other boutique dining and coffee places in Brooklyn Park, including the pizza and cocktail bar "Chicco Palms" which has proven to be a drawcard across the Adelaide metro area since 2017.
-The 1950s styled "Chicco Palms" boasts a wood oven for cooking pizzas that was custom made in Naples, Italy.